GabeScott/standard-works-vault/General Conference/2008 April - Faith of Our Father.md

 President Monson came to Hamburg to teach and bless the people of a country, and that is what he did.
 But at the same time, he focused on the one, name by name.
 His vision is so broad and far-reaching to grasp the complexities of a worldwide Church, yet he is also so compassionate to focus on the one.

-When the Apostle Peter spoke of Jesus, who had been his friend and teacher, he offered this simple description: “[He] went about doing good.”
+When the Apostle Peter spoke of Jesus, who had been his friend and teacher, he offered this simple description: “\[He\] went about doing good.”[^2]

 I feel the same can be said of the man we sustain today as the prophet of God.

+## The Faith of Our Fathers

 I marvel at the different backgrounds of members of the Church.
 You come from all walks of life—all cultures, languages, political circumstances, and religious traditions.

 This multiplicity of life experiences has caused me to reflect on the message of one of our hymns, “Faith of Our Fathers.”
-In the refrain, these words are repeated: “Faith of our fathers, holy faith, we will be true to thee till death!”
+In the refrain, these words are repeated: “Faith of our fathers, holy faith, we will be true to thee till death!”[^3]

 The faith of our fathers—I love that phrase.